RealOrangeOne/django-tasks/README.md

 modified_task = calculate_meaning_of_life.using(priority=10)
 ```

 In addition to the above attributes, `run_after` can be passed to specify a specific time the task should run.
-Both a timezone-aware `datetime` or `timedelta` may be passed.

 ### Enqueueing tasks